As Prepared for Delivery on September 9, 2021

 Yet while this revolution has unfolded, federal law surrounding marijuana and cannabis-derived products has barely changed.
 There have been some welcome changes at the federal level, like delisting hemp from the list of controlled substances in the 2018 Farm Bill, but even those changes have been slow to arrive and relatively marginal.
 And there’s been no meaningful legal change on the federal level when it comes to marijuana, despite all the rhetoric around marijuana legalization federally.

 As a result, we’ve seen only limited development of the basic commercial banking infrastructure needed to provide financial services to this rapidly growing industry.
-Looking at the data from the Treasury Department’s Financial Crimes Enforcement Network (opens new window), or FinCEN, as of the end of last year there were only 515 U.S. banks and 169 credit unions providing banking services to marijuana-related businesses s in accordance with the 2014 FinCEN guidelines, which as you all know is currently the only legitimate way for cannabis businesses to secure depository accounts with financial institutions.
+Looking at the data from the Treasury Department’s Financial Crimes Enforcement Network (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , or FinCEN, as of the end of last year there were only 515 U.S. banks and 169 credit unions providing banking services to marijuana-related businesses s in accordance with the 2014 FinCEN guidelines, which as you all know is currently the only legitimate way for cannabis businesses to secure depository accounts with financial institutions.

 Let’s think about those numbers.
 My agency, the NCUA, regulates the system of federally insured credit unions, which includes more than 5,000 institutions.
 Yet, only 169 of those are providing services to one of the fastest-growing industries in the nation.
 That can only be described as a serious market failure.